Codecademy/discourse-codebytes-plugin/README.md

    You should now be able to run Discourse at http://localhost:3000/.
 Log-in with your admin account.
 5. Create a new post.
 You should see the "Create a Codebyte" button in the editor toolbar.

+### Testing
+Acceptance tests are run by qunit from the discourse root and are located in `test/javascripts/acceptance`.
+Because discourse does not support unit testing for plugins, we have a separate suite of jest tests located in `test/javascripts/unit`.
+In order for these tests to coexist the naming conventions are slightly different:
+- for unit tests: `*.test.js`
+- for acceptance tests: `*-test.js`

+unit tests can be run via `yarn test`.
+The easiest way to run acceptance tests is to run the discourse server and go to http://localhost:3000/qunit?module=Acceptance%3A%20CodeBytes in your web browser

 ### Further Resources
 - [Beginner's Guide to Creating Discourse Plugins](https://meta.discourse.org/t/beginners-guide-to-creating-discourse-plugins-part-1/30515)